mindmotivate/HashiCorp_Terraform/Tale_of_two_regions.md

 }

 ```
-Once you have pasted the code run the following terrrafor terminal commands:
+Once you have properly configured the code, run the following terraform terminal commands:
 ```
 terraform init
 terraform plan